arpcard/rgi/docs/rgi_kmer.rst

 Building Custom k-mer Classifiers
 `````````````````````````````````

-You must `Load CARD Reference Data`_ for these commands to work.
+You must load CARD reference data as above for these commands to work.

 As outlined above, CARD-R's `Resistomes, Variants, & Prevalence Data <https://card.mcmaster.ca/prevalence>`_ provide a data set of AMR alleles and their distribution among pathogens and plasmids.
 CARD's k-mer classifiers sub-sample these sequences to identify k-mers that are uniquely found within AMR alleles of individual pathogen species, pathogen genera, pathogen-restricted plasmids, or promiscuous plasmids.
 The default k-mer length is 61 bp, available as downloadable, pre-compiled k-mer sets at the CARD website (pre-compiled 15-mers are also available), but users can also use RGI to create k-mers of any length. **Warning**: this is computationally intensive.